- Canonical URL

 Capitalism, a system of production whereby the worker of capital and owner of capital are two different individuals, is not a salvageable system.
 Saving capitalism from plutocracy still leaves us with capitalism and with wage labour.
 Those who identify as “the 99%” seem more focused on comfort than autonomy.
 They don’t care who owns their workplaces or the products of their labour, as long as they have workplaces and their wages are high enough.
 It’s been said that Man does not live by bread alone.
 The point of eating is to live; capitalism has it backwards.

 Government, a system of organizing people by force (in which capitalist production is an example form), is not a salvageable system.
 To ruin an old programming joke: Some people, when confronted with the problem of concentrated wealth and capital, think “I know, I’ll solve it with government.”
 Now they have two problems.
-I do agree with the sentiment held by many of those participating in the occupations that if we are going to be governed through representative democracy, then it should be elected by and representational of real people rather than corporations.
+I do agree with the sentiment held by many of those participating in the occupations that if we are going to be governed through representative democracy, then it should be elected by and representational of sentient people rather than corporations.
 And again, if we are going to control credit through centralized banking, and create credit through fractional-reserve banking, then those banks should be guided by macroeconomic policy in such a way that they contribute to the wealth of everyone, rather than to just a few.
 But at the root, a government which can control capitalism or impose a monopoly on credit is a government which necessarily (historically if not logically) is a tool of the ruling class to preserve the status quo.
 Restoring capitalism to health is no great accomplishment.
 What good is it to gain the world of economic justice if it costs your soul?